Email Tweet this Like this

 2. Discontinue consumption of vitamin D in food and supplements.
 Other foods such as soy and soy products are also restricted.

-3. Obtain sunglasses that block infrared light, of which there is only a small percentage.
+3. Obtain sunglasses that block infrared light, of which there are only a few available.
 These include NoIRs, but there are other styles as well.
 MP patients may not begin olmesartan (Benicar) without NoIR sunglasses or the equivalent.
 MP patients must be willing to adapt their lifestyle to avoid sun and lights and be willing to look somewhat unconventional due to any measures needed to restrict light.

 4. Modify home and work environment with regard to light exposure.
 If photosensitivity is a problem, patients may need to avoid or limit sun or lights if still employed or responsible for raising children.